AKM Moinul Haque

 AKM Moinul Haque is a politician from Jamalpur District of Bangladesh.
 He was elected a member of parliament for Jamalpur-1 in February 1996.

 Career

-AKM Moinul Haque was elected a member of parliament for the Jamalpur-1 constituency as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
-He was defeated by Jamalpur-1 constituency as a candidate of Bangladesh Nationalist Party in the 7th parliamentary elections on 12 June 1996.
+AKM Moinul Haque was elected to parliament for the Jamalpur-1 constituency as a Bangladesh Nationalist Party candidate in the February 1996 Bangladeshi general election.
+He stood for reelection unsuccessfully in the 7th parliamentary elections on 12 June 1996.